 Morning Brew is one of my favorite free investment newsletters to read.
 Each morning’s email covers the latest news from Wall Street to Silicon Valley.
 Written in a witty and conversational tone, it makes reading investment news actually enjoyable.
 They give updates on long-awaited IPOs like Epic Games Stock or Robinhood IPO.

 Best of all, it’s a quick 5-minute read – so readers can get all the most relevant updates, then get on with their day.

 Plus, an email address is all that's required to sign up.
 No credit card, address, or a full name is even required to get daily emails.

 This is a personal investment magazine that covers all areas of finance, including investing, taxes, insurance, and retirement.
-As far as stocks are concerned, this investment newsletter provides outlooks, analysis, and specific recommendations on different stock markets.
+As far as stocks are concerned, this investment newsletter provides outlooks, analyses, and specific recommendations on different stock markets.

 While most of the recommendations are for mutual funds, there are also a decent number of individual stocks profiled in the magazine.
 Kiplinger’s Personal Finance magazine is usually published on a monthly basis, but its publishers also release a variety of newsletters that touch the subjects of taxes, retirement, etc.